kevincarrogan/codebase-cli/README.md

 #### Automatic discovery

-For automatic discovery he name of the branch is important as it will map to the ticket.
+For automatic discovery the name of the branch is important as it will map to the ticket.
 Either ticket-xxx- or xxx- are valid.

-The repository will also be used to guess the project.

     $ cd ticket-1234-my-awesome-code